FrankHJCuypers/gaai/DEVELOPMENT.md

 ## Developer Documentation generation

-The kotlin code is documented with [KDoc](https://kotlinlang.org/docs/kotlin-doc.html).
+The Kotlin code is documented with [KDoc](https://kotlinlang.org/docs/kotlin-doc.html).
 [Dokka](https://kotlinlang.org/docs/dokka-introduction.html) can generate HTML documentation from it.
 In order to do that, run the following command in a shell (e.g. PowerShell in Android Studio terminal, or git bash):
 `./gradlew dokkaGenerate`.
-The resulting html files are generated in the `app\build\documentation\html` subdirectory.
+The resulting HTML files are generated in the `app\build\documentation\html` subdirectory.
 Open the `index.html` file to start reading the documentation.

 Note that this documentation targets developers, not the users of *Gaai*.